Richard Hills (politician): Auckland Council

 At the 2016 Auckland elections, Hills stood for the Auckland Council, aiming to replace George Wood as a councillor for the North Shore ward.
 With 12,651 votes, he finished second after incumbent Chris Darby in the two-person ward and was elected.
 His majority over the third placed candidate, Grant Gillon, was only 128.
 Hills had campaigned alongside Darby during the campaign.
 Hills has been a champion for more affordable public transport in Auckland.

 Hills was also re-elected to the Kaipātiki Local Board but was automatically excluded following his election as a councillor.
 He ranked first with 13,026 votes.

 At the 2019 local body elections, Hills was re-elected as one of the two North Shore Ward councillors, to serve for the 2019–2022 term.

 Hills was considering running for mayor in the 2022 Auckland mayoral election, however in February 2022 he announced he would instead run for re-election in the North Shore ward.
 It was widely reported that Hills was expected to run in the race.

 He was re-elected to the Auckland Council in 2022.

-Hills is running for re-election as a councillor in the 2025 elections.
+Hills is ran for re-election as a councillor in the 2025 elections and won.